hristokoev/portfolio/src/projects/pretty-oscar.md

 Chrome Extensions are generally easy to build, but they do have some additional requirements that you need to be aware of.
 For example, you need to have a manifest.json file that contains all the information about your extension.
 You also need to have a background script that runs in the background and listens for events from the browser.

-Lastly, I also had to build the extension window, which in itself is a smaller project.
+Lastly, I also had to build the extension window, which in itself was a smaller project.
 I had to build a UI that would allow me to change settings, themes and colors for the highlighted text and then save those to the local storage.

 Amadeus with parsed and stylized text | Pretty OSCAR Chrome Extension UI